AdobeDocs/analytics.en/help/analyze/activity-map/getting-started.md

 +++Web SDK JavaScript library (`alloy.js`)

 Activity Map data collection requires the Web SDK JavaScript library v2.20 or later.
 Library versions down to v2.15 have limited support.
 These previous library versions send Activity Map data in a separate event from the rest of your data.
-This extra event increases the number of rows that you send to Adobe Analytics or Adobe Experience Platform.
+This extra event increases the number of hits that you send to Adobe Analytics or Adobe Experience Platform.

 The Web SDK configuration variable [`clickCollectionEnabled`](https://experienceleague.adobe.com/en/docs/experience-platform/web-sdk/commands/configure/clickcollectionenabled) handles the automatic collection of Activity Map data.
 It is enabled by default unless explicitly disabled.